Reloadly/reloadly-sdk-java/java-sdk-airtime/usage/TOPUP-OPERATIONS.md

 ## Topups - Send Nauta Cuba topups

 Reloadly also supports Nauta Cuba for top-ups.
-However the process is a bit different from sending phone topups.
+However, the process is a bit different from sending phone topups.
 Instead of using ```PhoneTopupRequest``` use ```EmailTopupRequest```, substitute ```recipientPhone(phone)``` with
 ```recipientEmail(email)``` and that's it.
 The rest of the process is exactly the same as sending any other topup.